SciML/BoundaryValueDiffEq.jl/docs/src/tutorials/getting_started.md

  2. General second order boundary value problems, i.e., differential equations with constraints for both solution and derivative of solution applied over time span.
 This is a system where you would like to obtain the solution of the differential equations and make sure the solution satisfy the boundary conditions simutanously.
  3. Boundary value differential algebraic equations, i.e., apart from constraints applied over the time span, BVDAE has additional algebraic equations which state the algebraic relationship of different states in BVDAE.

-## Linear two-point boundary value problem
+## Solving Linear two-point boundary value problem

 Consider the linear two-point boundary value problem from [standard BVP test problem](https://archimede.uniba.it/%7Ebvpsolvers/testsetbvpsolvers/?page_id=29).